thanhbl-hust/demo-NodeJSs/README.md

-Basic Nodejs to build Notes App and Weather App.
+Basic Nodejs to build Notes App and Express Basic.